AmolShelke2/movie-saver/README.md

 # Movie Scheduler

-A basic movie scheduler created with ReactJS and Tailwind CSS.
+A basic movie saver created with ReactJS and Tailwind CSS.
+User can add movies to watch later and come and look into the watchLater lists.

 <hr>